Mentioned By13

 Artwork Function Description

-Work commissioned by Thomaz Saavedra while president of the Banco Boavista to decorate the bank’s headquarters in Rio de Janeiro, RJ.
+Work commissioned by Thomaz Saavedra while president of the Banco Boavista to decorate the banks headquarters in Rio de Janeiro, RJ.
 Work designed by architect Oscar Niemeyer.

 Art Form